vtex-apps/checkout/README.md

 - **render-loader-script**: This inline script originally depends on `render-extension-loader`.
 It defines an interface for `checkout.min.js` to use.
-The defined interface creates a promise, the `global.vtex.renderLoaderPromise` and after this promise is resolved, defines `global.vtex.renderLoader` which is responsible for adding extension points into the current page html elements.
+The defined interface creates a promise, the `global.vtex.renderLoaderPromise` and after this promise is resolved, defines `global.vtex.renderLoader` which is responsible for adding extension points into the current page HTML elements.
 The replacer for this script defines the `renderLoaderPromise`, which resolves on `DOMContentLoaded`, and then defines `global.vtex.renderLoader`.
 The function `global.vtex.renderLoader.render`, called by `checkout.min.js` to render checkout extensions, is defined as a call to render-runtime's `renderExtension` function, which creates a `reactPortal` rendering the `ExtensionPoint` into the desired HTML element.